Alexei1999/music-auth/README.md

 ### Usage

-After server running go to localhost:3000 (another ip)
+After server running go to localhost:3000 (may be another ip)